 McKinney agrees that this year's Republican debates "have had a great effect on the primary race and influenced who is seen as the front-runner."
 But he points out that the debate tactics will have to change once the GOP nominee heads into the general election.

-"In the primary, we have seen repeatedly that what carried the day is playing to a partisan audience," he says.
-"Quick retorts or a red-meat phrase that got that audience cheering and responding that made the candidates seem like they won.
+"In the primary, we have seen repeatedly that what carried the day," he says, "is playing to a partisan audience — quick retorts or a red-meat phrase that got that audience cheering and responding, that made the candidates seem like they won.

 "You don't find that in the general election," McKinney says.